-Check the air quality situation in the area where your patient lives with the data from the local monitoring station for SO2, NO2 and PM10.
-Also, analyse the situation in your area over a longer time interval.
+Check the air quality situation in the area where your patient lives with the data from the local monitoring station for SO2, NO2 and PM10 from www.havaizleme.gov.tr, the air quality monitoring system web site coordinated by the Ministry of Environment and Urbanization.
+Also, analyse the situation in your area over a longer time interval, with the data you can retrieve from the same database.